giorgia-nadizar/interpretable-control-competition/index.md

 layout: default
 ---

-Check out the competition details below and be sure to join our Discord server [https://discord.gg/dA8jpFVa9t](https://discord.gg/dA8jpFVa9t)
+Check out the competition details below :point_down: and be sure to join our Discord server [https://discord.gg/dA8jpFVa9t](https://discord.gg/dA8jpFVa9t) for questions or news :loudspeaker:

 # Motivation
 Control systems play a vital role in managing and regulating various processes and devices across diverse application domains.